Tapton House

-Tapton House, in Tapton, Chesterfield, Derbyshire, England, was once the home of engineer George Stephenson, who built the first public railway line in the world to use steam locomotives.
-In its time Tapton has been a gentleman's residence, a ladies' boarding school and a co-educational school.
+Tapton House, in Tapton, Derbyshire, England, was once the home of engineer George Stephenson, who built the first public railway line in the world to use steam locomotives.
+Tapton has been a gentleman's residence, a ladies' boarding school and a co-educational school.

 Tapton House grounds are now open for free use by the general public of Chesterfield to walk around and visit the Tapton Gardens.
 The grounds are also shared with the Tapton Park Innovation Centre.
 The House itself is now rented out as offices by Chesterfield Borough Council, and is a Grade II* listed building.

 History

 Tapton House was constructed in the late 18th century by the Wilkinson family of bankers, who also helped fund the construction of the Chesterfield Canal.
 English mechanical engineer George Stephenson, builder of the first public railway line in the world to use steam locomotives, leased the house from the family from 1832 until his death in 1848.

-The house then was bought by Charles Paxton Markham, Director of Staveley Coal and Iron Company and three times Mayor of the town, in 1871 and became the family home until 1925, when he gave the 200 acre of parkland to the Borough of Chesterfield.
+The house then was bought by Charles Paxton Markham, Director of Staveley Coal and Iron Company and three times mayor of the town, in 1871 and became the family home until 1925, when he gave the 200 acre of parkland to the Borough of Chesterfield.
 The borough turned the house into a school and in 1931, the first pupils passed through its doors as Tapton House Central Selective School.
-After the Second World War it became a co-educational grammar school, Tapton House Grammar School.
+After the Second World War under the Education Act 1944 it became a co-educational secondary school, Tapton House School.
 The school continued to teach students until 1993 when it closed.
-After refurbishment in September 1994 it became a College of Further and Higher Education for the people of Chesterfield and the surrounding area, known as The Tapton House Campus of Chesterfield College.
-The College returned the building to the Borough Council in 2018.
+After refurbishment in September 1994 it became a college of further and higher education for the people of Chesterfield and the surrounding area, known as The Tapton House Campus of Chesterfield College.
+The College returned the building to the borough council in 2018.
 It is currently rented out as office space.